rustlab1/neurovascular-signature-explorer/README.md

 cross-disease signature, the pericyte and endothelial focus of the study, GO pathway enrichment, and pericyte-endothelial signalling.

-Built in the same style as [bbb-proteome-explorer](https://github.com/rustlab1/bbb-proteome-explorer): a single static page, vanilla JavaScript, Chart.js from CDN, no build step.

 ## Sections

 - **Cell atlas** - harmonized single-nucleus UMAP, downsampled per disease, coloured by cell type or condition.